revilowaldow/BITC/Sessions/2025/07 27 - Session 49.md

 [[Chikitan Miasmar]] is also present, casts bless on Caenis, Aru and Thodunn

-Whilspar has appeared as an elf by flowing water
+Whilspar has appeared as an elf by flowing water (Thodunn's wife)

 Whilspar appears as a Chinerian noble to Ru